rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### Unique decoding distance

-**In plain words:** with few enough errors, only one formula could have produced the list.
+**In plain words:** The unique decoding distance is the number of errors a list can contain while only one formula could still have produced it.

 **Precisely:** The radius $$\mu/2$$, about $$(1-\rho)/2$$ for Reed-Solomon, within which a word has at most one codeword; two would contradict the minimum distance by the triangle inequality.